 But with the Mending buff applied onto an Axe, some of the experience points you gain actually turn into durability for that item.
-So as you fight or cut down tress, you’re actually restoring the health of your Axe as you use it.
+So as you fight or cut down trees, you’re restoring your Axe’s health as you use it.
 This is great because it increases the life of your gear, allowing it to potentially stay useful forever.

 Similar Article: Explained: How Long Is A Minecraft Day

-It should also be noted that you cannot apply this buff though the Enchantment Table.
-This can only be found in the form of Enchanted Books from treasure chests, fishing or trading with Villagers, which then have to be applied to your Axe at the Anvil.
+It should also be noted that you cannot apply this buff through the Enchantment Table.
+This can only be found in the form of Enchanted Books from treasure chests, fishing, or trading with Villagers, which then have to be applied to your Axe at the Anvil.

 Questions And Answers